lannguyen0910/food-recognition/README.md

 <details>
 <summary>To increase the variety of dishes, we apply a classification model:</summary>
 <br>
 After testing and observing, we use a simple and effective model: EfficientNet.
 EfficientNet is proposed by Google and is one of the state-of-the-art models in this classification problem, and efficiency is also guaranteed.
 We apply the EfficientNet model source code from rwightman, we select the <b>EfficientNet-B4</b> version for retraining on the aggregated dataset.
-This model is used as an additional improvement to the YOLOv5 model in case the model detects a dish labeled as "Other Food", only then EfficientNet is applied to predict the label again for this dish.
+This model is used as an additional improvement to the YOLOv5 model in case the model detects a dish labeled as "Other Foods", only then EfficientNet is applied to predict the label again for this dish.

 </details>
 <details>
 <summary>To increase the accuracy of the algorithm, we use the ensemble models technique:</summary>
 <br>

-For each image, models with different versions are used to predict, the results are then aggregated using the "weighted box fusion" method to give the final result.
+For each image, models with different versions are used to predict, the results are then aggregated using the "<b>weighted box fusion</b>" method to give the final result.

 </details>
 <details>